sail-sg/InfNeRF/README.md

 ## Demo
 Result of Window of the World, ShenZhen, rendering with < 17% of the model:

 ![winworld](./img/winworld_720.gif)

 Result of UrbanScene3D Residence, rendering with < 16% of the model:

 ![residence](./img/residence_720.gif)

 Result of UrbanScene3D Sci Art:

 ![residence](./img/sci_720.gif)

 Result of Mill 19 Building:

 ![residence](./img/building_720.gif)

 Result of Mill 19 Rubble:

 ![residence](./img/rubble_720.gif)

+Refer to our [project page](https://jiabinliang.github.io/InfNeRF.io/) for more high-resolution rendering results.

 ## Data Preparation